Why the current focus on methodologies is totally wrong:

 Some organisations (sadly far too many) are very poorly led by their executive / leadership when it comes to projects.
 They have no time for discussions about the realities (and real-world challenges) of delivering complex projects well.
 In those organisations, there is often very poor recognition and focus on the elements around projects that have the most impact.
 They are far more likely to focus their efforts (and resources) on items that on their own, have little if any impact, e.g. certification.

 It is very common for those organisations to only want to hear about very simple solutions to what are in fact complex problems and issues.
-It also common for discussions on ‘methods’ to thrive and be discussed as if they are the solution to all their (project) woes.
+It is also common for discussions on ‘methods’ to thrive and be discussed as if they are the solution to all their (project) woes.

 There is a really critical point to all this:

 And there is another point.
 People are not robots.
 They do not execute ‘methods’ the way a machine or a computer would follow coded instructions.
 One team’s application of a ‘method’ can be light years from another’s.
-There can be huge variation in the way different projects are carried out in the same organisation – sometimes for valid reasons and other times just out of choice, for better or worse.
+There can be huge variations in the way different projects are carried out in the same organisation – sometimes for valid reasons and other times just out of choice, for better or worse.

 Having a consistent framework (e.g. lifecycle) for delivering projects is fine, and needed in some industries – but ‘methodology’ – is the wrong way to think about projects.